 Try that approach — maybe at the bus stop waiting your child for the bus, or interacting with friends or family, or when they are trying on new school clothes, or just quietly thinking about the school year ahead.
 You may be surprised at how a candid portrait can often tell a much more powerful story than a ‘smile for the camera.’

 Think about how you want to share the pictures of your child going off to school.
-Remember, the potential uses and way to share and enjoy your digital photography is seemingly endless!
+Remember, the potential uses and ways to share and enjoy your digital photography are seemingly endless!

 One exciting possibility is using multiple pictures in either a slide show or as a sequence to be displayed in a digital picture frame.
 Numerous other possibilities exist for letting others share your pictures, including posting them on photo-sharing web sites — another reason to consider taking a series of shots rather than just a few quick head-and-shoulder pictures.
 Various third-party software companies market effective software for taking multiple pictures, combining them with sound or music, and burning them onto a CD or DVD.
 If you plan effectively and shoot a sequence of pictures, you can quickly produce disks that are easy to mail out to grandparents and other family members and can be viewed either on computers or most DVD players (a quick computer search for slide show software will generate numerous options for Mac and Windows users).